Do you want to change the language and go to the home page or do you want to stay on the current page?

 8.8 The Ordering Party is not entitled to withhold payments on account of warranty claims or other counter-claims not recognised by ourselves.

-8.11 Finally all warranty claims shall be excluded if Contractee installs third-party components or replacement parts in our delivery items or services provided by us which have not been expressly recommended by us prior thereto.
+8.11.
+Finally all warranty claims shall be excluded if the Ordering Party installs third-party components or replacement parts in our delivery items or services provided by us which have not been expressly recommended by us prior thereto in writing.

-8.12 In addition to the rights of Contractee in accordance with Point 8.6 regarding the delivery of inverters for photovoltaic systems the guarantee in accordance with the guarantee conditions of Fronius shall apply, available at https://www.fronius.com/en/photovoltaics/products/all-products/solutions/fronius-service-solutions/fronius-warranties/fronius-warranties.
+8.12.
+In addition to the rights of the Ordering Party in accordance with Point 8.6. regarding the delivery of inverters for photovoltaic systems the guarantee in accordance with the guarantee conditions of Fronius shall apply, which have been made available to the Ordering Party and which are available for download at https://www.fronius.com/en/photovoltaics/products/all-products/solutions/fronius-service-solutions/fronius-warranties/fronius-warranties.

 9.2 In the event that we are taken to law by a third party where we have produced and delivered in accordance with the drawings, designs, models or other documents provided by the Ordering Party, the Ordering Party shall indemnify and save us harmless.

-9.3 To the extent permitted by law, our liability to pay damages for property damage by reason of the applicable product liability legislation, including all rights of recourse, is excluded.
-When using the installations, machines and other articles delivered by ourselves, the Ordering Party is obliged to painstakingly observe all safety regulations, technical rules, installation regulations, operating instructions and user manuals, and in particular all regulations applying to the electrical engineering field, and to allow only authorised skilled personnel to operate the equipment.
+9.3 When using the installations, machines and other articles delivered by ourselves, the Ordering Party is obliged to painstakingly observe all safety regulations, technical rules, installation regulations, operating instructions and user manuals, and in particular all regulations applying to the electrical engineering field, and to allow only authorised skilled personnel to operate the equipment.

-Client shall agree that Fronius International GmbH and its subsidiaries may collect, process and use personal data (such as name, address, email address), if applicable also by commissioning a service provider, for the purpose of sending information regarding products and services of any kind (e.g. by post, email, newsletter and more).
+Client shall agree that Fronius (Thailand) Co., Ltd. as well as Fronius International GmbH and its subsidiaries may collect, process and use personal data (such as name, address, email address), if applicable also by commissioning a service provider, for the purpose of sending information regarding products and services of any kind (e.g. by post, email, newsletter and more).
 A dissemination to externals in excess thereof shall not occur (excluded are legal or judicial obligations to provide information).
 The consent may be objected at any time in writing, in the newsletter there is also a link to unsubscribe.

-11.1 The place of performance for deliveries, other services and payments, and the sole place of jurisdiction, shall be Ontario, Canada.
-However, we shall also be entitled to seek legal recourse against the Ordering Party at the court which has “in-rem” and territorial jurisdiction under the relevant laws or regulations for the Ordering Party’s commercial domicile or place of residence.
+11.1 The place of performance for deliveries, other services and payments shall be the place of business of Fronius (Thailand) Co., Ltd. The ordinary courts of Thailand shall have sole jurisdiction over any dispute.
+However, we shall also be entitled to go to law against the Ordering Party at the court which has “in-rem” and territorial jurisdiction under the relevant regulations for the Ordering Party’s commercial domicile or place of residence.

-11.2 Legal disputes arising out of the contract are to be governed by the laws of the Province of Ontario, the federal laws of Canada as applicable hereinand by the commercial practice prevailing at the place of performance.
-The UN Convention on Contracts for the International Sale of Goods, on the other hand, shall not be applicable.
+11.3 Legal disputes arising out of the contract are to be governed by Thai law and by the commercial practice in Thailand without regard to its choice of law rules.
+The UN Convention on Contracts for the International Sale of Goods shall not apply.

 12.1.3.
 If the software is equipped with technical copy protection, the Ordering Party shall in the case of damage be supplied with a replacement copy after restitution of the data carrier.